vladyushchenko/MDPVideoGeneration/README.md

 Final model checkpoints are available [here](https://drive.google.com/drive/folders/1O7WzXIApMliJ00iSlthz3UEsiI-ZHfHS?usp=sharing)

 ## License
 The code is provided for research purposes only.
+(Apache 2.0)

 ## Citation
 If you find this paper useful in your research, please consider citing the paper